issamemari/Image-Steganography/README.md

 We provide a command-line interface for the tool as a jar file (steg.jar).
 The tool can be executed with two subcommands: `embed` and `extract`.

 ```
-Usage: embed [OPTIONS] INPUTIMAGEPATH OUTPUTIMAGEPATH
+Usage: java -jar steg.jar embed [OPTIONS] INPUTIMAGEPATH OUTPUTIMAGEPATH

   Embed a file or a string in an image

 Options:
   --number-of-bits INT      Number of least-significatn bits to use for
-                            encoding the message
+                            encoding the message.
+Must be between 1 and 8.
-  --message-file-path TEXT  Path to the file to hide in the image
+  --message-file-path TEXT  Path to the file to hide in the image.
-  --message TEXT            Message to encode
+  --message TEXT            Message to encode.
   -h, --help                Show this message and exit

 Arguments:
-  INPUTIMAGEPATH   Path to the input image
+  INPUTIMAGEPATH   Path to the input image.
   OUTPUTIMAGEPATH  Path to the output image.
 Output image format must be tiff,
-                   bmp, gif, wbmp, or png
+                   bmp, gif, wbmp, or png.
 ```

 ```
-Usage: extract [OPTIONS] INPUTIMAGEPATH
+Usage: java -jar steg.jar extract [OPTIONS] INPUTIMAGEPATH

-  Extract a file or a string from an image
+  Extract a file or a string from an image.

-Options:`
+Options:
   --output-directory-path TEXT  Path to the directory where the hidden file
-                                will be output
+                                will be output.
   -h, --help                    Show this message and exit

 Arguments:
-  INPUTIMAGEPATH  Path to the input image
+  INPUTIMAGEPATH  Path to the input image.

 ```